 Tesco PLC is one of the world’s leading grocery and general merchandise retailers.
 With operations in over 11 countries, Tesco is a hyper-growth company swiftly expanding across territories.

-Although it started as a grocery store, it is now morphed into several industries such as banking, technology accessories, and a few others.
+Although it started as a grocery store, it has now morphed into several industries such as banking, technology accessories, and a few others.
 Not just that, they’ve been named among the top customer-friendly organizations.

 Tesco CRM Case Study: